Unimak Island: Geography

-It is the easternmost island in the Aleutians and, with an area of 1,571.41 sqmi, the ninth largest island in the United States and the 134th largest island in the world.
+It is the easternmost island in the Aleutians and, with an area of 1,571.41 sqmi, the 9th largest island in the United States and the 134th largest island in the world.
 It is home to Mount Shishaldin, one of the ten most active volcanoes in the world.
-According to the United States Census Bureau, there were 64 people living on Unimak as of the 2000 census, all of them in the city of False Pass at the eastern end of the island.
+According to the United States Census Bureau, 64 people were living on Unimak as of the 2000 census, all of them in the city of False Pass at the eastern end of the island.
 Cape Lutke is a headland on the island.
 Cape Pankof is located at the extreme southwest of the island.

 The Fisher Caldera is a volcanic crater in the west-central part of Unimak.
 Some characteristics include many volcanic cones and undrained lakes.
 It is named for Bernard Fisher, a U.S. Geological Survey geologist who was killed in Umnak Pass.

 Mount Westdahl, 5426 ft in elevation, is a stratovolcano of the Aleutian Range on the island situated at its western end.